 The time spent finishing in the stout-soaked casks helped infuse Jameson Caskmates with rich notes of coffee, cocoa, butterscotch and a touch of hops.
 We sampled our Jameson Caskmates side-by-side with Jameson Original to highlight the unique flavors and while we don’t have the whiskey tasting skills that many experts have, we could definitely taste the difference.
 Caskmates was even smoother than Jameson Original, with less of that whiskey sting on the finish.
 The caramel colors and rich flavorful notes would make Jameson Caskmates a great sipping whiskey for autumn.

 Finally, in a wholly organic, spontaneous and unexpected test, our kitty Gracie decided she wanted to enjoy her Jameson Caskmates right from the bottle.
-Of course we didn’t let her have any, we’re responsible pet parents, but she did totally crash our photo shoot and seemed to really enjoy the Caskmates aroma.
-We were pretty surprised since we always thought of her as more of a beer cat.
-Clearly she has a more sophisticated palate than we give her credit for, as she clearly would have enjoyed a little whiskey too.
-Sorry Gracie, this we already called dibs.
+Of course, we didn’t let her actually have any, we’re responsible pet parents after all.
+However, she enjoyed crashing our photo shoot and seemed to really love the Caskmates aroma.
+And here we always thought of her as more of a beer cat.
+Clearly, she likes the stronger stuff.

 We received our Jameson Caskmates whiskey from Jameson USA directly, but you can find it in select retail locations and bars nationwide.
 Please also know that while we did receive this sample free, all opinions are our own.
 We really enjoyed Jameson Caskmates, and if you love whiskey and beer, we think it’s worth a taste.
 We can’t wait to try Caskmates more, perhaps in a rich and delicious Irish Coffee as the weather continues to grow cooler.
 Let us know if you try Jameson Caskmates, or if you have any great whiskey recipes to share, in the comments below.

-For more information on Jameson Caskmates visit http://www.jamesonwhiskey.com/
+For more information on Jameson Caskmates and their other products, visit http://www.jamesonwhiskey.com/